azurechen/R.swift-plugin/README.md

 let str: String = getString(R.string.hello_world)
 ```

-Even use the abbreviated form
+Or use the abbreviated form

 ```swift
 let str: String = getString(.hello_world)
 ```

-If you have some localizable string files, the `str` will show the text in your language.
+If you have some localizable string files, the `getString(R.string.{string_name})` will show the text in your language.

 * `Base.lproj/Localizable.strings`